You know how important the holidays can be for your business.

 For your emails to stand out, think about how you can go above and beyond what you normally offer.
 This could be a special discount, free shipping, complimentary gift wrapping, or discounted gift cards.
 Plan to send your shopping incentive out on one of the major shopping holidays and make your emails extremely easy to act on.

 5. Forgetting social media

 While email may be your most valuable communication tool this season, that doesn’t mean you should disregard social media altogether.
-64 percent of holiday shoppers seek out gift ideas on social media — making your emails shareable could introduce your business to a totally new pool of holiday shoppers.
+Making your emails shareable could introduce your business to a totally new pool of holiday shoppers.

 Encouraging your audience to share your promotions is also great for contacts who are interested in your offer, but don’t want to buy it for themselves.